In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 ## Our Pi is already serving up a simple website!

 You will need to be on the same network to see this in your browser.

+Enter in URL Bar:

 Which you can do now during the break.

 ---
 ### Break, things to do:~